2002 North Carolina House of Representatives election: District 79

+The new 79th district overlaps with much of the former 74th district.
+Incumbent Republican Julia Craven Howard, who has represented the 74th district and its predecessors since 1989, was re-elected here.

 Districts 80-99

 District 80

 The new 80th District overlaps with much of the former 94th district.
 Incumbent Republican Jerry Dockham, who has represented the 94th district and its predecessors since 1991, was re-elected here.

 District 81

 The new 81st district overlaps with much of the former 37th district.
 Incumbent Democrat Hugh Holliman, who has represented the 37th district since 2001, was re-elected here.

 District 82

 The new 82nd district overlaps with much of the western portion of the former 40th district.
 Incumbent Republican Gene Wilson, who has represented the 40th district since 1995, was re-elected here.

 District 83

 The new 83rd district overlaps with much of the western portion of the former 41st district.
 Incumbent Republican Tracy Walker, who has represented the 41st district since 2001, was re-elected here.

 District 84

 The new 84th district overlaps with much of the former 46th district.
 Incumbent Republicans Charles Buchanan and Gregory Thompson, who have represented the 46th district since 1995 and 1993 respectively, were both redistricted here.
+Thompson retired to run for the North Carolina Senate.
 Phillip Frye defeated Buchanan in the Republican primary and easily won the general election.